Charity L. Urbanski

 Seminar course with intensive reading, writing, and discussion requirements.

 Some background in medieval history will be useful, but it is not required.
 It is more important that you are interested in learning to analyze primary and secondary sources, prepared to attend every class meeting, and willing to devote an average of 5 hours a week outside of class to reading and preparing assignments.

 Class assignments and grading

-Assignments and grading will be outlined in the course syllabus, but our main assignment will be a 10-12 page research paper.
+Assignments and grading will be outlined in the course syllabus, but our main assignments will be an annotated bibliography, a 1-2 page detailed outline of the final paper, a draft of the 10-12 page research paper, and a final revised draft of the 10-12 page paper.